pmunts/muntsos/README.txt

     toolchains built with GNU Dev Tools for ARM (TOOLCHAIN_REV=12, TOOLCHAIN_BUILDER=gnudevarm) but have not cut over to it yet.

+-   16 November 2025 -- I have finally created MuntsOS cross-toolchains
+    that run on x86-64 Windows 10 or 11.
+The aggravation of dealing with Windows' case insensitive filenames and the dependency upon either Cygwin or MSYS2, compared to just running Debian Linux in Windows Subsystem for Linux, probably makes this a Pyrrhic victory for all but Ada developers using Alire on Windows (i.e. my original use
+    case: People bringing Windows computers to my Ada-on-MuntsOS tutorial class at the 2023 Ada-Europe Conference in Lisbon).
+Read the gory details in Application Note #24.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development